ReHoss/singularity-hydrogym/README.md

 - Make the Steady State solver script
 - Containers run on Ruche but not on local now ?
 - Sync with cluster
+- Add `pip install -e .` in the Dockerfile

 Ressources:
 - https://docs.archer2.ac.uk/user-guide/containers/#running-parallel-mpi-jobs-using-singularity-containers